web-group-9/hotel-9/README.md

 # Execute hotel-9 application
 This documentation assumes that you already have a postgres database setup with the schemes for the hotel

+## Restore Database schema
+Using pgAdmin:

+1. Open pgAdmin.

+2. Connect to your PostgreSQL server.

+3. Right-click on the target database and choose Restore....

+4. In the Filename field, browse and select backup file "hotel9".

+5. Click Restore.

 ## Create environment
 ```
 py -3 -m venv .venv